 Silkscreen ink covering metal or going into holes: Silkscreen ink that ends up covering bare metal, such as surface mount pins or plated thru-holes, can actually cause a board to be scrapped.
 As well, silkscreen elements that collide with other silkscreen elements or silkscreen that end up off the edge of the board don't help anyone.

 The first step in avoiding these kinds of errors is to become familiar with your circuit board fabricator’s silkscreen design guidelines.
 They will give you information on the optimum and minimum font sizes and line widths.
 They will also be able to give you clearance specifications for silkscreen to other objects, including bare metal and plated thru-holes.
 Establishing good communication with your fabricator and understanding what they need before you submit a design to them is an essential key to reducing PCB manufacturing process errors.

 What can you as a designer do to minimize silkscreen errors?

 Look at your design with a fresh pair of eyes, as if you were the one responsible for modifying and debugging the board.
 If you can view the output of your design’s silkscreen through a separate viewer it will help with this check.
 Can you see and read all of the reference designators?
 Do you have large pin-count parts marked in order to find pin 1?
 Do you have the correct polarity indicated on the appropriate parts?
 If you can’t read and interpret the silkscreen, then be assured that your technicians won’t be able to either.

 Finally, use the Silkscreen DRC’s in your CAD system.
 Make sure to check for silkscreen over bare metal, silkscreen going into holes, and silkscreen clearances to other objects and other silkscreen elements.
 These checks can save you from a lot of grief.

 Want more ideas on how to finish your design with silkscreen DRC’s?
-Talk to an expert at Altium.
+Talk to an expert at Altium Designer.